 4. Preparing for kidding:

 Goats are hardy but require a few extra things when they are pregnant.
 We monitor their feed intake and offer the highest quality hay possible when they are pregnant.
 We keep their stress level to a minimum, and we do NOT feed any additional grain once they are bred.
-Grain produces larger kids at birth, and we do not want to make labor any more difficult for the dam.
-By feeding a high quality hay and mineral diet, our kids have been born strong and hardy, but small enough to be born without difficulties.
+Grain tends to produces larger kids at birth when fed with a high quality hay, and therefore we stay away from this feeding method.
+By feeding a high quality hay and mineral diet, our kids are born strong and hardy, and yet small enough to be born without difficulties.

 5. Day 145

 Goats can kid five days BEFORE or 5 days AFTER their due date and it be considered "safe".
 This means there is a ten day period that a doe can kid.
 We start checking ligaments a week before the doe's due date and we also keep an eye out for the mucous plug a month before her due date.
 The mucous plug surrounds the entrance to the cervix to keep dirt and bacteria out of the uterus while the doe is pregnant.
 The mucous plug will come away as early as 30 days before the due date, to as soon as an hour before the first kid is due.
 Some of our does consistently lose their mucous plug a month before their kid, and some lose it right before they go in to labor.
 By keeping track of it, we know if things are "going to plan".